 Childhood cancer affects thousands of kids and families around the world every year.
 This infographic shows a few realities you should know.

 Thanks to Miriam, St. Baldrick's has a license plate in Ohio!
-To date, it's brought in over $18,000 for research.
+As of April 2025, it's brought in over $20,000 for research.
 Learn how she took to the road to Conquer Childhood Cancers here and order your license plate here.

 Photo Gallery